Aashishsharma/Learnings/Node/Node.md

   //   if (err) throw err;
   //     res.end(data);
   // })

+  // commented code is normal code and
+  // 1.
+If the file is in GB and node does not have that much memory, commented code will throw memory error
+   // 2.
+Both fs and res can be converted into streams and thus,
+   // no matter how big the file is, data is sent in streams so chunk of data is stored in memory,
+   // so it never goes out of memory.

   const src = fs.createReadStream('./big.file');

   // you can send the data to response stream as below